Insular crozier: Crook

-The crooks are positioned on top of the shaft and are typically highly decorated with sliver, gold, glass, and niello-style inlay and openwork crests, while the crook of the Aghadoe crozier is crafted from walrus ivory.
+The crooks are positioned on top of the shaft and are typically highly decorated with silver, gold, glass, and niello-style inlay and openwork crests, while the crook of the Aghadoe crozier is crafted from walrus ivory.
 They ornamented may include interlace designs, geometric patterns and zoomorphic (portraying humans as non-human animals) figures.
 The animal designs in the earliest example are depicted in a naturalistic manner, while many of the later examples bear influence from both the Ringerike and later Urnes styles of Viking art.
 Some of the Ringerike style animals bear close resemblance to figures on the margins of ninth-century Insular brooches.

-The designs on the crook of the Clonmacnoise Crozier are in the Ringerike style, and include snake-like animals with ribbon shaped bodies arranged, according to art historian Patrick Wallace, "in tightly woven knots", while the crest contains a series of "gripping dogs".
+The designs on the crook of the Clonmacnoise Crozier are in the Ringerike style and include snake-like animals with ribbon-shaped bodies arranged, according to art historian Patrick Wallace, "in tightly woven knots", while the crest contains a series of "gripping dogs".
 The Lismore Crozier contains three open-mouthed animals "connected in an Urnes-style mesh."

 Drop

 The majority of Insular crozier's crooks terminate with a flat drop, typically formed from an inserted and functional metal plaque, and a highly ornate openwork drop plate, studded with jewels, as with the Lismore Crook.
-The plaques often have an animal (or less often human) head at the top, below which is placed a separate structure (the drop-plate) was attached.
+The plaques often have an animal (or, less often human) head at the top, below which a separate structure (known as the drop-plate) was attached.
 Based on carvings on a number of high crosses, including that at Ahenny, County Tipperary, it can be assumed that the clerics held the staffs with both hands at chest height, with the drop facing outward.
 As thus the most visible portion of the crozier, the drops were the obvious focus point for figurative art, an element that is, apart from zoomorphism, otherwise almost entirely absent in Insular metalwork.
 While a number of examples retain their precious metal jewels, in general most of the Insular crozier have lost their drops, presumably through plunder.

 This led to theories in the 19th century that the drops acted as containers for smaller relics of saints, while the metal casing held the saint's original wooden staffs.
-However these claims have been in doubt since the mid-20th century, and there is as yet no evidence to support the theories.
+However, these claims have been in doubt since the mid-20th century, and there is no evidence to support the theories.
 An exception is the Lismore Crozier, where two small relics and a linen cloth were found inside the crook during a 1966 refurbishment.